Aref-Akminasi/aws-developer-associate/CloudFront.md

     - Need to manage keys using the root account and the AWS console
     - Root account can have up to _two_ active CloudFront Key Pairs
 - You generate your own public / private key
-  - The private key is used by your application (ex: EC2) to sign URLs
+  - The private key is used by your application (ex: EC2) to sign URLs (to sign, not to encrypt)
   - The public key (uploaded) is used by CloudFront to verify URL's

 ## CloudFront - Geo Restriction